 Make sure you explicitly know what data caps they have.
 If it’s too restrictive, then you need to choose another provider.

-The last thing you want is to see pricing double after a year because you didn’t ask about introductory pricing.
+The last thing you want is to see pricing double after a year.
+Price jumps may come as a surprise if you don’t ask about introductory pricing.

 When comparing providers, you want to ask what your initial upfront cost will be along with your monthly charge.

-You can buy your own router or modem but make sure to ask if it will work with their service.
-Buying your own router or modem is not a cheap expense, but it can save you money over the long-term.
+You can buy your own router or modem, but make sure to ask if it will work with their service.
+Buying your own router or modem is not cheap, but it can save you money in the long run.

-Many choose not to cut the cord because they fear they can’t get Internet without cable.
-That is not the case as there are many standalone wireless Internet-only service providers in the space today.
+Many people choose not to cut the cord because they think they can’t get internet service without cable.
+That is not the case as there are many standalone wireless internet-only service providers in the space today.

 There is a lot of homework to do before taking the plunge.
-There are many providers to wade through, and you want to find the best possible plan for your needs.
+With many providers to wade through, you want to find the best possible plan for your needs.

-Cutting the cord is a good thing, but you want to do the math to make sure you find the lowest-cost possibility that will still meet your needs for both television content and Internet.
-It is possible to get Internet without cable, and when you find the right match, it can save you significant money each month.
+Cutting the cord is a good thing, but you want to do the math first.
+Try and make sure you find the lowest-cost option that meets your needs for both television content and internet.